 Click here for more information about our Fees & Funding.

 DUE DATES AND PAYMENT OPTIONS

 - Participants pay their family fees beginning in November.
 The full fee must be paid by April.

 - Fees can be paid online or by mail.

 - Payment plans are available.

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
 We provide amounts of $250–$2,000 to qualified applicants as deductions to the family fee.
 Students must participate fully in all chapter fundraising efforts.

 The transformative AMIGOS experience starts before leaving home.

 With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
-Pre-departure training equips participants with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
-The Marin Chapter AMIGOS training is youth-led, experiential learning that prepares participants for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
+Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
+The Marin Chapter AMIGOS training is youth-led, experiential learning that prepares students for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.